opentok/opentok-android-sdk-samples/README.md

         setPubViewMargins();
     }

-### Testing in the Android Emulator
+### Testing in the Android emulator

-You can use the OpenTok Android SDK in a virtual machine in the Android Emulator.
-Note that you can set the front and back cameras to use either the computer's webcam or an emulator camera.
-However, the orientation of the video from the camera can be rotated incorrectly.
+You can use the OpenTok Android SDK in the Genymotion Android emulator, which is available at https://www.genymotion.com.
+However, by default, the orientation of the video from the camera can be rotated incorrectly.
 The Emulator Hello World activity corrects this issue.

 Upon connecting to the OpenTok session, the app instantiates a Publisher object, and calls its `setCapturer()` method to use a custom video capturer, defined by the CustomEmulatorVideoCapturer